MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 You can explore the data with the Workplace Analytics dashboards, and dive deeper into your company’s behavioral metrics by using custom queries and query templates that can be exported to enable offline analysis.

-## More about Workplace Analytics
+## Data analysis

-Workplace Analytics gives you different ways to explore your data.
+Workplace Analytics gives you different ways to analyze and explore your data.

 **Home** gives a high-level overview of collaboration and links to popular features.